robcarver17/pysystemtrade/docs/backtesting.md

 There are two types of account curve; weighted and unweighted.
 Weighted curves include returns for each instrument (or trading rule) as a proportion of the total capital at risk.
 Unweighted curves show each instrument or trading rule in isolation.

 Weighted:
-- `portfolio`: works out the p&l for the whole system (weighted group - elements are `pandl_for_instrument` - effective weights are instrument weights * IDM)
+- `portfolio`: works out the P&L for the whole system (weighted group - elements are `pandl_for_instrument` - effective weights are instrument weights * IDM)
-- `pandl_for_instrument`: the contribution of a particular instrument to the p&l (weighted individual curve for one instrument - effective weight is instrument weight * IDM)
+- `pandl_for_instrument`: the contribution of a particular instrument to the P&L (weighted individual curve for one instrument - effective weight is instrument weight * IDM)
 - `pandl_for_instrument_rules`: how all trading rules have done for a particular instrument (weighted group - elements are `pandl_for_instrument_forecast` across trading rules; effective weights are forecast weights * FDM)
 - `pandl_for_instrument_forecast_weighted`: work out how well a particular trading rule variation has done with a particular instrument as a proportion of total capital (weighted individual curve - weights are forecast weight * FDM * instrument weight * IDM)
 - `pandl_for_trading_rule_weighted`: how a trading rule has done over all instruments as a proportion of total capital (weighted group -elements are `pandl_for_instrument_forecast_weighted` across instruments - effective weights are risk contribution of instrument to trading rule)